 It takes time to get good search engine ranking and the older your domain name, the easier it is.
 Follow the principles of good web design and ensure that your site is attractive to your visitors both in appearance and content.
 Make sure that your site is responsive and the content is accessible to both screen readers and search engine spiders.
 Optimise your site to load quickly because a slow site will drive visitors away before they even get to see your content.

 Concentrate on getting visitors from your local area.

 Develop a social media campaign and list your site with Google My Business.
 List your site in the yellow pages and other directories.
 These won’t count as back links but will help your customers to find you.

 Submit an XML site map to both Google and Bing.

 Keep your content fresh, accurate and up-to-date and ensure that all your links and navigation function correctly.

 Good quality backlinks will help your page ranking, but poor quality backlinks can damage your page ranking.

-Get a Google Analytics account and experiment to see what improves traffic to your site.
+Get a Google Analytics account and experiment to see what tactics improve traffic to your site.